Jenna Tingum

 Synopsis

-Through the Data x Power fellowship, this research and model was developed to solve an issue within the progressive tech space - how can we easily group conversations for follow-up without adding extra steps?
-Within this project’s development, a broader question arose around progressive tech more generally and the potential of AI usage within progressive spaces.
-This project, then, serves as a model for how organizers and technologists can develop tech together to ensure greater buy-in and longer-term use.
+Through the Data x Power fellowship, this project was developed to solve an issue within the progressive tech space - how can we easily group conversations for follow-up without adding extra steps for organizers?
+Throughout this project’s development though, a broader question arose around the potential for AI usage within progressive spaces and whether organizers would be willing to engage with AI tech.
+This final project, in addition to the model research, serves as a model for how organizers and technologists can develop tools together to ensure greater buy-in and longer-term use.

 DxP

 In 2021, Ford Foundation partnered with re:power Fund to create a space to build collective strategy and innovation through a 10-month fellowship for movement-centered data experts.
-Each year, a new cohort of twelve fellows are selected to work in pairs on a project that will address network-wide data and technology issues.
-They will undergo a series of skill-based trainings, receive a mentor, and have access to funding that enables exploration, experimentation and completion of the project.
-By pouring resources into individuals, we hope this fellowship serves as an incubation space for collective learning and solutions that can serve the larger movement.
+Each year, a new cohort of twelve fellows are selected to work on a project that will address network-wide data and technology issues.
+They undergo a series of skill-based trainings, receive a mentor, and have access to funding that enables exploration, experimentation and completion of the project.

 About This Project